PDC Awards Dinner: Player of the Year

 PDC Player of the Year is the most prestigious award presented at the annual Awards Dinner.
-Only six different players have received the award, with Phil Taylor and Michael van Gerwen both getting the honour a record six times.
+Eight different players have received the award, with Phil Taylor and Michael van Gerwen both getting the honour a record six times.

 Young Player of the Year

-The PDC Young Player of the Year award is bestowed upon a young player who has shown success on the circuit that year.
+The PDC Winmau Young Player of the Year award is bestowed upon a young player who has shown success on the circuit that year.
 Although there is no strict age cutoff for the award, honorees have historically been 25 years of age or under.

 PDPA Players' Player of the Year

 The second most prestigious award of the Awards Dinner, the PDPA Players' Player of the Year is voted on by fellow PDPA members (PDC tour card holders) each year.
 Michael van Gerwen has won the award a record three times.

 Fans' Player of the Year

-The PDC Fans' Player of the Year has been awarded each year of the Awards Dinner to the player receiving the most votes via online poll.
+The PDC Village Hotels Fans' Player of the Year has been awarded each year of the Awards Dinner to the player receiving the most votes via online poll.
 Phil Taylor has won the award a record five times, with consecutive seasons 2007–2011.